-If you’re looking to buy a new property that suits you and your beloved family pet, this is everything you should consider when looking for just the right fit.
+If you’re looking to buy or build a new property that suits you and your beloved family pet, this is everything you should consider when looking for just the right fit.

 Property decisions with pets in mind is a growing trend in Australia as many buyers are looking out for their 4-legged friends first.
 It comes as no surprise as pet ownership in Australia’s major cities is at an all time high.
 In fact, as of 2016, 62% of households owned a pet according to the RSPCA.

 While the rental market is struggling to keep up with the demand for pet-friendly property, many owners are looking to buy to accommodate their pet-friendly lifestyle.
 If you fall into that category, there are a few things to consider when buying a property to ensure you and your furry friend will live happily ever after.

 Be aware of bylaws

 Apartments and townhouses are an attractive buying option for those looking for inner city convenience and lower prices; however, not all properties allow pets.
 If you’re eyeing up an inner city apartment, ask the agent for a copy of the bylaws to check if the building is pet-friendly.

 For most newer buildings (post 2016), pets are allowed.
 Older properties may be a bit more difficult.
 If they do allow pets, they may be subject to difficult strata approval that can be a lengthy process.
 It’s also worth keeping your eye out for other pets in the building as this can be a good sign.
 Though, keep in mind that it’s never a guarantee.

 If your prospective property is pet-friendly, read all of the fine print.
 Some bylaws may allow pets but could put restrictions on the type of size of any animal living in the building.

 Get the right size — indoors and out